peterjc/thapbi-pict/CONTRIBUTING.md

 https://anaconda.org/bioconda/thapbi-pict

-For development (and this is reflected in the contuinuous integration setup), we recommend installing via pip, which uses [PyPI](https://pypi.python.org/) for the Python dependencies.
-These are declared in the ``setup.py`` script and so will automatically be installed via ``pip``, but see also the ``requirements.txt`` file.
+For development (and this is reflected in the TravisCI configuration), we recommend installing via pip, which uses [PyPI](https://pypi.python.org/) for the Python dependencies.
+These are declared in the ``setup.py`` script and so will automatically be installed, but see also the ``requirements.txt`` file.

-The two requirements files (``requirements.txt`` for Python dependencies - and ``requirements-ext.txt`` for external command line bioinformatics tools) can contain exact pinned dependency versions, allowing us to define a more reproducible environment for running this software as needed.
+The two requirements files (``requirements.txt`` for Python dependencies - and ``requirements-ext.txt`` for external command line bioinformatics tools) can contain exact pinned dependency versions, allowing us to define a more reproducible environment for running this software if needed.

 ## Installing from source